RaymondReddingt0n/GIGR/README.md

-# Gate & Door restricted by rank
+# Gate & Door restricted by rank for GIGR
-For Greater Imperial Germanic Realm
 Drag the file on studio